dmbarbour/awelon/AboutAO.md

 The documentation is not plain text.
 It is AO code, a small program that constructs a document.
 Modeling documentation in this manner simplifies reuse, templates and frameworks, rich formatting with figures and graphs, development of interactive or hypertext documentation.
 It also avoids the challenge of maintaining documentation when refactoring or optimizing code or when using a projectional editor.

-A similar philosophy also applies for automatic testing (`test.xyzzy`), asserting equational laws, optimizer suggestions in form of rewrite, IDE plugins or extensions, and live services (`service.foo`).
-In general, a few naming conventions with AO definitions can go a very long way while staying with a simple dictionary concept.

 *NOTE:* Words can also be learned by a good REPL, automatic visualization, tests and examples of use, discovery of words through refactoring.
-Potentially, we can construct a 'thesaurus' through analysis of structure and sentiment.
+Potentially, we can construct a 'thesaurus' through analysis of structure and results.
 Documentation should be understood to augment these other approaches, not replace them, and a good programming environment will present these features together with documentation.
-Many words won't require much documentation. *The primary didactic mechanism in AO should be showing, not telling.*
+Ideally, most words won't require much documentation. *The primary didactic mechanism in AO should be showing, not telling.*

+### Testing and Environment Extensions

+Similar to documentation, AO systems leverage naming conventions for testing (`test.xyzzy`), asserting equational laws, to suggest optimizations or rewrite rules, IDE plugins or extensions, even live services (`service.foo`).

+A good programming environment should make it easy for users to express and validate high level (i.e. quantified - forall, exists) properties about their dictionaries.
+For AO, this expression will occur via the testing environment.
+Tests in AO aren't limited to operating within the language; tests can leverage a suite of capabilities for introspection or reflection.
+(Testing capabilities are generally inaccessible outside the testing environment.)
+Leveraging introspection, tests can potentially verify high level properties both through symbolic analysis and QuickCheck-like mechanisms.

+By reflecting on the dictionary and test system itself, it is feasible to ask whether a word phrase is ambiguous, or whether certain other tests have passed.

+The use of naming conventions as a basis for extending an AO environment and editor is a very simple, very powerful approach.
+It keeps the extension code readily accessible within the language, subject to the same testing and maintenance mechanisms as everything else.

 ### Structural, Type-Directed Editing